argonautproject/us-core-patient-data-feed/spec.md

 For all supported profiles, Servers SHALL support the following resource-specific events:

 - US Core DocumentReference:
-  - `note-signed`: A clinical note has been signed
+  - `note-sign`: A clinical note has been signed
-  - `note-amended`: An existing clinical note has been amended
+  - `note-amend`: An existing clinical note has been amended
 - US Core Encounter:
   - `encounter-start`: An encounter has started or a patient has been admitted
   - `encounter-end`: An encounter has ended or a patient has been discharged
 - US Core Laboratory Observation:
-  - `result-available`: A result has become available (e.g., finalized or preliminary)
+  - `result-available`: A result has become available (e.g., preliminary or finalized)
-  - `result-amended`: An existing result has been amended (e.g., corrected, updated)
+  - `result-amend`: An existing result has been amended (e.g., corrected, updated)

 The triggering event codes above are defined in the `http://hl7.org/fhir/us/core/CodeSystem/trigger` CodeSystem.